-If your organization has yet to try Peer-to-Peer Fundraising, 2021 might be the year to take advantage of this tried and true strategy.
+If your organization has yet to try Peer-to-Peer Fundraising, this year might be the time to take advantage of this tried and true strategy.
 Here are 5 Reasons why now may be the perfect time to implement the P2P model.

 The long term impact of COVID-19 is still unknown.
 Though hope is on the horizon, health experts are still urging us to proceed with caution.
 Limited in-person gatherings in the form of hybrid events are becoming a more feasible option for many nonprofits, but you should keep expanding your range of fundraising and engagement options.

 This new normal has forced many nonprofits to rethink their traditional fundraising strategies.
 Full-scale in-person Galas, Walks, and Auctions still aren’t on the table for most organizations, and so the time to find alternate sources of support is now.

 Peer-to-Peer is perfectly suited to fill this gap while we are still taking precautions to keep everyone safe.
 Like the events mentioned above, P2P has the ability to engage the long-time supporters of your organization while giving them the opportunity to invite friends and family to join in their efforts.
 So while you’re waiting for in-person affairs to resume or thinking beyond the pandemic, you can still keep people connected to the good work of your organization and even tap into a greater network than before!

 If you could be given a simple formula to set a fundraising goal and then be confident that you’d reach it, why wouldn’t you?
 When deployed correctly, the P2P model can accurately calculate how much money you’ll bring in at the completion of your campaign.